Abuhosro: History

 In the Georgian source “Historical Chronicle of Pseudo-Juansher” it is said that in the era of Marwan’s campaigns, who subdued Khunzakh in 739, Archil of Kakheti, the son of Stephen, was the ruler of the Caucasus and adjacent territories in Georgia, and his contemporary was the ruler of the Sarir people – Abukhosro.
 In the above-mentioned work it is reported that after the departure of Marwan II from Georgia, king Archil arrived in Kakheti.
 It is further said that at that time, prince Abuhosro, to whom the “Historical Chronicle” gives the Georgian title of eristavi (duke), ruled over the people of Tusheti, which located in the upper reaches of the Andean Koisu, as well as ruled over “Khunz and all the pagans of those places”.
 At that time, prince Abukhosro also owned the Tsuketi region, usually identified with the basin of the Kurmukhchay river.

 The king Archil did not express a desire to take away his lands from Abuhosro.
 Instead, he built a fortified city of Nukhpati in the interfluve, but the caliph came and exterminated the Nukhpats”.
 Researcher G. Geybullaev identifies "Nukhpati" – a fortress in the interfluve - with the Avar village of Nukhbik, which is about 25 km (15.5 mi) south of the modern city of Zaqatala.

-The last place where his name is mentioned in the сhronicler is that approximately 50 years after chaliph Marwan's campaign against Georgia, that is, between 785 and 787 the Georgian ruler Archil created an interesting marriage union.
+The last place where his name is mentioned in the chronicler is that approximately 50 years after chaliph Marwan's campaign against Georgia, that is, between 785 and 787 the Georgian ruler Archil created an interesting marriage union.
 He “married off a woman from the clan of Abukhosro” (according to another version, the wife of Abukhosro), to one of the relatives of the South Georgian sovereign princes who bore the Iranian title of pitiakhsh (vice-king).